 The project will be broken into different stages throughout the semester.
-You will need to complete all milestones for full marks.
+You will need to complete all milestones to get full marks.
 The project will be based on different concepts discussed in class throughout the semester and will solve a "real-world" problem of your choosing.
-Through the different stages of the project, you are to demonstrate your mastery of the concepts, methods, tools, and techniques covered in class.
+Through the various stages of the project, you are to demonstrate your mastery of the concepts, methods, tools, and techniques covered in class.
 You will work in teams of two.
 You will be required to view the project from many angles.
-It is important to make sure to discuss each stage of the project with me before submission and make sure to submit each milestone on time for full marks.
+It is essential to discuss each stage of the project with me before submission and submit each milestone on time for full marks.
 Details about the project will be posted on Canvas.